pandas-dev/pandas/doc/source/overview.rst

  * Input/Output tools: loading tabular data from flat files (CSV, delimited, Excel 2003), and saving and loading pandas objects from the fast and efficient PyTables/HDF5 format.
- * Memory-efficent "sparse" versions of the standard data structures for storing data that is mostly missing or mostly constant (some fixed value)
+ * Memory-efficient "sparse" versions of the standard data structures for storing data that is mostly missing or mostly constant (some fixed value)
  * Moving window statistics (rolling mean, rolling standard deviation, etc.)
  * Static and moving window linear and `panel regression